MicroEJ/LibraryJava-hoka/hoka/documentation/Hoka-user-manual.rst

 Body parsing
 ~~~~~~~~~~~~

+The ``HTTPRequest#parseBody(BodyParser)`` is used to parse the body of a
+request.
+Prior to a call to this method, the stream is not consumed.
+Then,
+the ``BodyParser`` implementation parses the stream and outputs the body in
-To parse the body of a request, 4 implementations of ``BodyParser`` are
+the custom form.
+4 implementations of ``BodyParser`` are provided by the
-provided by the library :
+library :

-- ``StringBodyParser`` : read the whole body into a string
+- ``StringBodyParser`` : read the whole body into a string.
 - ``MultipartStringsParser`` : parse a ``multipart/*`` body, each part read
-  into a string
+  into a string.
 - ``MultiPartBodyParser`` : parse a ``multipart/*`` body, and parse each part
-  as header fields and a body.
+  as header fields and an ``InputStream`` body.
 - ``ParameterParser`` : parse a ``application/x-www-form-urlencoded`` body.

 MIME types